 Another reason for low pay when working for private ambulance companies is profits.
 These companies are usually trying to squeeze every dollar possible out of the system and their patients.
 This means they will pay employees the least they possibly can.

 The ability to promote (or lack of) is also a factor that affects the lower pay for ambulance EMTs and Paramedics.
-While firefighters can promote from firefighter to driver/engineer to lieutenant to captain to chief, etc., on the ambulance you are pretty much either on the ambulance on managing the whole operation, not many opportunities in between.
+While firefighters can promote from firefighter to driver/engineer to lieutenant to captain to the chief, etc., on the ambulance you are pretty much either on the ambulance on managing the whole operation, not many opportunities in between.
 This means fewer chances to increase your salary through the years.

 The private ambulance EMTs and Paramedics are lower paid and frequently overworked.
 This is why many people (myself included) used the job working on an ambulance for experience and as a stepping stone to get into the career I really wanted (Firefighter/Paramedic).